 - Then, go to your target worksheet and select the cells where you want to paste.

-- Subsequently, go to the Home tab from Ribbon.
+- Subsequently, go to the Home tab from the ribbon.

 - Next, choose the Paste option from the Clipboard group.